kyma-project/test-infra/development/tools/cmd/clusterscollector/README.md

 This command finds and removes orphaned clusters created by the `kyma-gke-integration` job in a Google Cloud Platform (GCP) project.

-The `kyma-gke-integration` job creates a GKE cluster in order to install and test Kyma.
+The `kyma-gke-integration` job creates a GKE cluster to install and test Kyma.
 Usually, the job also cleans up the cluster.
 It can happen, however, that the job is terminated before its clean-up finishes.
 This causes a resource leak that generates unwanted costs.